Spinal muscular atrophy: SMN2 gene activation

 Compounds which increased SMN2 activity in vitro but did not make it to the clinical stage include growth hormone, various histone deacetylase inhibitors, benzamide M344, hydroxamic acids (CBHA, SBHA, entinostat, panobinostat, trichostatin A, vorinostat), prolactin as well as natural polyphenol compounds like resveratrol and curcumin.
 Celecoxib, a p38 pathway activator, is sometimes used off-label by people with SMA based on a single animal study but such use is not backed by clinical-stage research.

 SMN stabilisation

 SMN stabilisation aims at stabilising the SMNΔ7 protein, the short-lived defective protein coded by the SMN2 gene, so that it is able to sustain neuronal cells.

 No compounds have been taken forward to the clinical stage.
-Aminoglycosides showed capability to increase SMN protein availability in two studies.
+Aminoglycosides showed the capability to increase SMN protein availability in two studies.
 Indoprofen offered some promise in vitro.

 Neuroprotection

 Neuroprotective drugs aim at enabling the survival of motor neurons even with low levels of SMN protein.